aygulismayilova-Moon/GeoGuard-Map-Monitor-App/README.md

 The program also features an automated notification system to alert users.
 For instance, users can set up automatic alerts for specific areas and event types; if such an event occurs in the designated area, a notification is automatically sent to the user.

 A Google Maps API key was used.

+# Who can be the users of the program?
+* State agencies controlling the territories (Instant detection of unauthorized building construction, tree felling in parks, car accidents, and traffic congestion issues.)
+* Volunteers supporting nature (regarding tree felling and the detection of natural disasters)
+* For drivers to stay informed about roads with heavy traffic and find alternative ways
+* Tourists exploring places to visit (Via the program, tourists can view real images of their intended destination and decide whether or not it interests them.)